hana-sebia/hana-sebia.github.io/content/authors/admin/_index.md

     date_end: 2021-09-30
     summary: |
       Lyon, France
-      - KANOPEE: An application offering clinical identification and advice by a virtual companion to limit sleep problems and addictive behaviors, early markers of anxiety, stress and depression linked to the COVID-19 crisis.
+      - [KANOPEE]: An application offering clinical identification and advice by a virtual companion to limit sleep problems and addictive behaviors, early markers of anxiety, stress and depression linked to the COVID-19 crisis.

-      - QUALITOP: European project aiming to develop a smart digital platform using big data analysis to monitor health status and quality of life of cancer patients given immunotherapy.
+      - [QUALITOP]: European project aiming to develop a smart digital platform using big data analysis to monitor health status and quality of life of cancer patients given immunotherapy.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`